-Landgren, Marchal E.,
+Landgren, Marchal E., b.
+1907 d.
+1983

 Educator, Art historian, Author, Librarian

 Active in Washington, D.C.; New York, N.Y.

-Collection size: 16 linear ft.
+Collection size: 14.3 linear feet

-Donated by Landgren in 1974 and by his estate in 1983.
+The Marchal Landgren papers were donated by Landgren in 1974, and by the Landgren estate via David Huddle in 1983.